carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 teaching: 15
 exercises: 15
 questions:
-- "How do you plan a metagenomic experiment?"
+- "How do you plan a metagenomics experiment?"
-- "How a metagenomis project can look like?"
+- "How a metagenomics project looks like?"
 objectives:
-- "Learn the difference between shotgun and amplicon metagenomics."
+- "Learn the differences between shotgun and metabarcoding (amplicon metagenomics) techniques."
-- "Undestand the importance of metadata."
+- "Understand the importance of metadata."
 - "Familiarize yourself with the Cuatro Ciénegas experiment."
 keypoints:
 - "Shotgun metagenomics can be used for taxonomic and functional studies."